DarkEnergyProcessor/NPPS4-DLAPI/README.md

 Protocol
 -----

 Anyone are allowed to implement NPPS4 DLAPI protocol without subject to zlib license restrictions.
+The zlib license restriction only applies **specifically to this reference implementation!**

 ### Shared Key